1 Day in Mijas: Exploring Spain’s Stunning White Mountain Village

 Mijas Donkey Rides

-Our favorite part about exploring Mijas Spain was all the fun little bars and restaurants there are throughout town!
+Our favorite part about Mijas Spain was how many fun little bars and restaurants there are throughout town.
 It seemed like around every corner there was a different establishment to enjoy traditional Spanish food.

 Near the main square, you will find some great tapa restaurants.
-Once you head further around Mijas Pueblo there are fancier places to have a drink or meal.
+There also fancier places for a drink or meal once you head outside the main area of the village.
 Some even have incredible views of the mountains and ocean!

 Best Mijas Food